open-make/RHardware-minimaltemplate/10_Ideation/README_minimal.md

 # My research hardware project name

 -   development stage: idea generation <!--- needs analysis, Concept development, product development and prototyping: give version number, replicator : give version number
         --->
 -   subject area/type of hardware
+- prerequisite: who is this documentation made for

 ## Vision and motivation

 This paragraph explains the ultimate goal of the project, its specificity and main objectives.

+Please also indicates the problem this project aims at solving

 ## Community and Contributions
+This section explains who is behind the project.

 ### List of team members / contributors

 ### Who could contribute

-This section explains who is behind the project.

 ### Communication channel, how to contribute